Fundamental groups of split real Kac-Moody groups and generalized real flag manifolds. With appendices by Tobias Hartnick and Ralf K\"ohl and by Julius Gr\"uning and Ralf K\"ohl: The Bruhat decomposition is a CW decomposition (by Julius Gr uning and Ralf K ohl)

 \begin{prop}[({cf.\ \cite[1.5, 1.10]{hkl}, \cite[Theorem 3.15(2)]{margabberkac}})] Any symmetrizable topological Kac--Moody group endowed with the Kac--Peterson topology admits a continuous injective group homomorphism into a simply laced topological Kac--Moody group with closed image with respect to the Kac--Peterson topology. \end{prop}

-\begin{proof} By \cite[Theorem 3.15(2)]{margabberkac} for any symmetrizable Kac--Moody group $G$ there is an injective group homomorphism $\iota : G \to H$ into a simply laced Kac--Moody group $H$ mapping that is, embedding a fundamental $\SL_2(\mathbb{R})$ of $G$ diagonally into the direct product of a suitable (finite) family of fundamental $\SL_2(\mathbb{R})$ subgroups of $H$.
+\begin{proof} By \cite[Theorem 3.15(2)]{margabberkac} for any symmetrizable Kac--Moody group $G$ there is an injective group homomorphism $\iota : G \to H$ into a simply laced Kac--Moody group $H$ embedding each fundamental rank-$1$ subgroup $G_{\alpha_i} \cong \SL_2(\mathbb{R})$ diagonally into the direct product of a suitable (finite) family of fundamental rank-$1$ subgroups $H_{\alpha_{i,j}}$ of $H$.

-The restriction of this map to any fundamental rank one subgroup $G_\alpha$ of $G$ is continuous with respect to the Lie group topology on $G_\alpha$ and the Kac--Peterson topology on $H$.
+The restriction of this map to any fundamental rank-$1$ subgroup $G_\alpha$ of $G$ is continuous with respect to the Lie group topology on $G_\alpha$ and the Kac--Peterson topology on $H$.
 Hence, by universality (see \cite[Proposition~7.21]{HKM}), the map $\iota : G \to H$ is continuous with respect to the Kac--Peterson topology on both $G$ and $H$.